-The MDZ3OD shall be considered as overlaying other existing zoning districts.
-The MDZ3OD confers additional development options to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6H.5, Performance and Design Standards.
+The MDZ3OD shall be considered as overlaying any and all other existing zoning applicable to the McLean District and its Senior Living Subdistrict.
+The MDZ3OD provides for additional development options to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6H.5, Performance and Design Standards.
 The Planning Board may waive some or all of the dimensional and parking requirements of this Section if, in its determination, such waiver will result in improved design.

-Within the MDZ3OD, all requirements of the underlying district remains in effect, except where these regulations provide an alternative to such requirements.
+Within the MDZ3OD, all requirements of the underlying district shall remain in effect, except where these regulations provide an alternative to such requirements.
 Land within the MDZ3OD may be used either for uses as set forth in this Section or a use allowed in the underlying district, in which case the requirements of the underlying district shall apply.
-If the provisions of the

-MDZ3OD conflict with the requirements of the underlying district, the requirements of the MDZ3OD shall control.
+If the provisions of the MDZ3OD conflict with the requirements of the underlying district, the requirements of the MDZ3OD shall control.
+Should a sentence be added that the underlying zoning disappears when a Certificate of Occupancy is issued for the new development?